andrewtmn/Python-Projects/README.md

   TODO:
   - align the entry widgets to make them look pretty
   - read about how to integrate matplotlib into tkinter - histograms and line graphs
-  - pie chart is not displaying
+  - pie chart isn't updating upon button press
   - add category names to the x-axis of the bar chart instead of numbers